 And Anne Fraley has been named interim director of MTSU’s June Anderson Center for Women and Nontraditional Students.
 Fraley replaces Terri Johnson, who resigned effective July 1 to become assistant dean for student multicultural affairs at Southwestern University in Georgetown, Texas.

 Ward earned her bachelor’s degree in nursing in 1970 and her master’s degree in psychiatric mental health in 1972, both at Vanderbilt University, then taught at MTSU from 1974 to 1981.
 She earned a doctoral degree in developmental psychology at Cornell University in 1988 and rejoined MTSU’s nursing faculty in 1995.

-“It gives me the opportunity to do the best I can for the students of the School of Nursing and to get faculty and students working together to produce the best nurses we can,” Ward said of being named interim director effective July 1.
+“It gives me the opportunity to do the best I can for the students of the School of Nursing and to get faculty and students working together to produce the best nurses we can,” Ward said of her new post, effective July 1.